 Communities in Laos are in danger from unexploded bombs

-The communities of Laos are forced to navigate their lives around the millions of tons of explosives that were dropped during 580,000 bombing missions.
-That’s equivalent to a planeload of bombs being dropped on communities every eight minutes, 24 hours a day, for nine years.
+Rural villagers in neighboring Laos must navigate their lives around the millions of tons of explosives that were dropped during 580,000 bombing missions.
+That’s equivalent to a planeload of bombs being dropped on communities every eight minutes, 24 hours a day,for nine years.

 Working together, MAG and Restoration Laos are finally bringing the Vietnam War to an end, one village at a time.
 Every unexploded bomb cleared is a life saved, an opportunity for a village to grow, for children to learn and play, and for families to live without fear.